 - For about one-fourth of food-insecure households and one-third of those with very low food security, the occurrence was frequent or chronic.

 - On average, households that were food insecure at some time during the year were food insecure in 7 months during the year.

 - On average, households with very low food security at some time during the year experienced it in 7 months during the year and in 1 to 7 days in each of those months.

 Prevalence rates of food insecurity and very low food security during the 30 days preceding the food security survey were considerably lower than the annual rates.
 Some households were food insecure only early in the year but not in the 30 days prior to the survey interview.
 The estimated prevalence of very low food security during a single day was lower yet—between 0.6 and 1.0 percent of households.
 The daily prevalence rate probably is biased considerably downward due to the omission of homeless people from the survey, which is based on household addresses.

 The food security survey which is the basis for USDA’s annual food security statistics measures food insecurity for 2 time periods—1) during the previous year and 2) during the previous 30 days.
 However, knowing how often and how long households are food insecure over longer time periods is important for understanding the extent and character of food insecurity and for maximizing the effectiveness of programs aimed at alleviating it.
-Two studies commissioned by ERS found spells of food insecurity to be generally of short duration (see "Food Insecurity in U.S. Households Rarely Persists Over Many Years").
+Two studies commissioned by ERS found spells of food insecurity to be generally of short duration (see "Food Insecurity in U.S. Households Rarely Persists Over Many Years," Amber Waves, June 2013).
 For example, one study found that half of households that were food insecure at some time during the 5-year study period experienced the condition in just a single year, and only 6 percent were food insecure in all 5 years.
 However, the fact that households move in and out of food insecurity also means that a considerably larger number of households experience food insecurity at some time over a period of several years than in any single year.